||Do trends in the use of detention vary by offense?

 ||Drug offense cases were most likely to involve detention between 1986 and 1994; since 2003, person offense cases were most likely to involve detention.

 - Juvenile courts sometimes hold youth in secure detention facilities during court processing of their case.
 Depending on the State's detention laws, the court may decide detention is necessary to ensure the juvenile's appearance at subsequent court hearings, to protect the community from the juvenile, or to secure the juvenile's own safety.
 Detention may also be ordered for the purpose of evaluating the juvenile.

-Adapted from Juvenile Court Statistics 2011 (forthcoming).
-Pittsburgh, PA: National Center for Juvenile Justice.
+Data Source: National Juvenile Court Data Archive.
+National Center for Juvenile Justice.
+Pittsburgh, PA.

 USA.gov | Privacy | Policies & Disclaimers | FOIA | Site Map | Ask a Question | OJJDP Home

 A component of the Office of Justice Programs, U.S. Department of Justice